Si vous desirez obtenir les informations du site en français, veuillez contacter le bureau a 416-925-6331 ext. 227 ou par email:

 • the ability to understand and follow democratic processes

-• a willingness to devote time and effort to the work of the College and the Council
+• a willingness to devote time and effort to the work of the College and the Board

 • good communication skills